PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     Deployment Access Control - Treat access to the Lambda APIs that enable function code/aliases with extreme sensitivity.

     Reliability Best Practices - TBC
+    High Availability - The availability posture of your Lambda function depends on the number of Availability Zones it can be executed in.
+If your function uses the default network environment, it is automatically available to execute within all of the Availability Zones in that AWS Region.
+Nothing else is required to configure high availability for your function in the default network environment.
+If your function is deployed within your own VPC, the subnets (and their respective Availability Zones) define if your function remains available in the event of an Availability Zone outage.
+    Recovery - Take advantage of Dead Letter Queues and implement how to process events placed on that queue after recovery occurs.